 All children and young people in the youth justice system are vulnerable by virtue of their age and developmental immaturity.
-High numbers of children and young people who come to the attention of youth justice services also have complex support needs, low levels of educational attainment and more untreated health issues than their peers.
-Special educational needs and disabilities (SEND) are often undiagnosed, with many in this vulnerable group not receiving the support they need to achieve positive change.
+High numbers of children and young people who come to the attention of youth justice services also have complex learning needs, low levels of educational attainment and more untreated health issues than their peers.
+Special educational needs and disabilities (SEND) are often undiagnosed as opportunities to assess are sometimes missed, with many in this vulnerable group not receiving the support they need to achieve positive change.

 Since April 2016 we have:

-- The Youth Justice SEND Programme is funded by the Department for Education and builds collaboratively upon the pioneering work of both the Council for Disabled Children and Sheffield Futures as part of their DfE funded work in 2015-16 to support children and young people with SEND in custody.
+The Youth Justice SEND Programme 2016-18 was funded by the Department for Education and built collaboratively upon the pioneering work of both the Council for Disabled Children and Sheffield Futures as part of their DfE funded work in 2015-16 to support children and young people with SEND in custody.

 Youth Justice SEND Resources